A LONG AND WIDE ADVENTURE

 AHEAD WITH PRIDE

-Together with the Sámi education institute, the Russian reindeer herding unions, the reindeer herders and the regional administrations, the company trained hundreds of veterinarians and other people working with reindeer to handle meat at a Nordic level of hygiene.
+Together with the Sámi education institute, the reindeer herding unions, the reindeer herders and the regional administrations, the company trained hundreds of veterinarians and other people working with reindeer to handle meat at a Nordic level of hygiene.
 The training goes on.
-“Now the Nenets people and all the northern regions of Russia receive 6.5 euros per kilogram for reindeer, and Kometos is the reason behind that.
+“Now the Nenets people receive 7.5 euros per kilogram for reindeer.
 Their standard of living has improved a lot, and we are proud of the help we provided.”